CrayLabs/SmartSim/doc/orchestrator.rst

 function, exe_args="/path/to/model_multidb_example.py".

-To begin, learn to retrieve data from the launched databases by using a SmartRedis Client and the database identifier.In the Model script, we do not have access to the Experiment.get_address() function.
+To begin, learn to retrieve data from the launched databases by using a SmartRedis Client and the database identifier.
+In the Model script, we do not have access to the Experiment.get_address() function.
 To establish a connection with the launched databases, we still need to initialize a SmartRedis client for each Orchestrator with the address of the launched database.